Koverse/documentation/docs/source/devguide.rst

 * TYPE_SECURITY_LABEL_PARSER - presents the user with a list of Security Label parser options.
 Security label parsers are responsible for translating from a source security label to a Koverse record security label.

-Transforms are pre-configured with parameters for input and output Data Collections.
+Transforms are pre-configured with parameters for input and output Data Sets.
 Sources and Sinks are pre-configured with output or input collections, respectively.

 REST API